alissonrubim/CopyColorGAJs/README.md

 Population size | Integer | The size of the population in the generation.
 A big population results in a better fitness, but, can slow down the process.
 Mutation probability | Float (0-100) | It's the probability of one subject received a mutation in its/his genes.
 Maximum generations to stop | Integer | The maximum cicles of generation until quit the algorithm.
 Seed | Integer | The seed used for generate the random numbers in the process.
-Note that the seed it's dependent of the every parameters on the screen.
+Note that the seed is dependent of every parameters on the screen.
 Error margin | Float (0-100) | It's the error that can be tolerated in the algorithm.
-For example: i want a color that can be 95% like the target color, so, the error margin is 5% (100-95).
+For example: I want a color that can be 95% like the target color, so, the error margin is 5% (100-95).
 Delay to execute | Integer | The delay between the generations.
 The number represents milliseconds.

 ## The results
-You can see the processing process when the script is working.
+You can see the process processing when the script is working.
 Some data is shown for you to follow the process.

 ![Screenshot of the configurations](https://github.com/alissonrubim/CopyColorGAJs/blob/master/Screenshots/result_screenshot.png)

 Data | Description
 ------------ | -------------
 Fitness | Show a progress bar with the current fitness in percent.
-You can see if your current generation it's close to the fitness target.
+You can see if your current generation is close to the fitness target.
 Current generation number | The current generation number (generationIndex + 1).
-That's the number of generations that was created until now.
+That's the number of generations that were created until now.
 Best generation number | It's the best generation number until now.
 Best generation fitness | It's the fitness of the best generation until now.
 Seed | The seed used to run the current process.